Please be advised that from April 2019, Thanet District Council intends to commence Memorial Stability Testing in St John’s Cemetery, Margate.

 All memorials are required to meet current national standards set by the Ministry of Justice and British Standards.

-Each memorial is unique and could require different repairs; you will need to contact a stonemason to quote for these works.
+Each memorial is unique and could require different repairs.
+You will need to contact a stonemason to quote for these works.

 Will I always be kept informed?

 Every effort will be made to contact the person who owns the burial rights; these details will be taken from our current records.
-To ensure we incorporate those who have moved, a letter will also be placed on the memorial asking the plot owner to contact this office at their earliest convenience.
+To ensure we incorporate those who have moved, a notice will also be placed on the memorial asking the plot owner to contact this office at their earliest convenience.